 Bumble bee colonies are often located underground in deserted rodent nests or other cavities, in compost piles, and underneath objects on the ground.
-Some species will nest higher up in trees or wall cavities as well as in bird houses and bird nests (figure 21).
+Some species will nest higher up in trees or wall cavities as well as in birdhouses and bird nests (figure 20).
 Like honey bees, bumble bees construct cells made of wax.

 All wasps and bees have a complete life cycle with egg, larval, pupal and adult stages.
 We usually only get to see the adults as the eggs and larvae are in the nests.
 The larvae of bees and wasps are white and typically look like grubs.

 By late summer, new queens and males are produced.
-Shortly afterwards, the colonies start declining as the queens stop laying eggs.
-Eventually new queens are produced.
+Shortly afterward, the colonies start declining as the queens stop laying eggs.
+Eventually, new queens are produced.
 After mating, they fly off to search for places to spend the winter.
-The nest remains active until freezing temperatures (usually in the mid to upper 20°'s F) arrive killing the old queen and the workers.
-In the upper Midwest, even yellowjacket and paper wasp nests inside a building do not survive the winter.
+The nest remains active until freezing temperatures (usually in the mid to upper 20°s F) arrive killing the old queen and the workers.
+In the Upper Midwest, even yellowjacket and paper wasp nests inside a building do not survive the winter.
 If they don't die from the cold, they will starve.

 When new queens take refuge in buildings for the winter, they remain in their overwintering sites until the weather becomes warm enough for them to become active.
 This typically occurs in late winter or early spring.
 Because they are trapped indoors, this gives the impression that a nest is active within the building.
 Fortunately, this is not the case.
-While yellowjacket queens typically overwinter singly in a building, paper wasp queens are gregarious, i.e. often there are at least several queens present.
-However, this just means that this is where they have overwintered and not a site of an active nest.
+While yellowjacket queens typically overwinter singly in a building, paper wasp queens are gregarious (often there are at least several queens present).
+However, this is where they have overwintered and not a site of an active nest.
 The only necessary control is to physically remove or crush them.
 You can also capture them and release them outdoors.